-University of Oregon to cover library murals deemed racist
+University of Oregon to cover racist library murals

 “In the middle of campus, you see a colonist statue.
 How are you supposed to feel supported?” said Bauer, an enrolled member of the Round Valley Indian Tribes of Northern California and a junior studying biology.

-The university’s move comes amidst renewed public criticism across the nation against statutes, building names, monuments and other historical artifacts that some say romanticize prejudiced historical figures.
+The university’s move comes amidst renewed public criticism across the nation against statues, building names, monuments and other historical artifacts that some say romanticize prejudiced historical figures.
 Other monuments on campus have been defaced or torn down.

 “We tried the context thing, and it was clear that it was creating, still, this unwelcoming, unsupportive and — quite frankly — exclusionary symbol to students,” Phillips said.